zzy131250/FeedMe/README.en.md

    - `VERCEL_PROJECT_ID`: Find at [Vercel Dashboard](https://vercel.com/dashboard) > Your Project > Settings > General > bottom of the page
 2. Add these values as Secrets in your GitHub repository (Settings -> Secrets and variables -> Actions)
 3. Add repository variable `ENABLE_VERCEL_DEPLOYMENT` and set it to `true` (Settings -> Secrets and variables -> Variables)

-### Method 3: Hugging Face Spaces Deployment

-**Deployment Steps:**
-1. Create a new Space on Hugging Face (select "Static HTML" type)
-2. Add the following secrets to your GitHub repository:
-   - `HF_TOKEN`: Your Hugging Face API token
-   - `HF_SPACE`: Space ID (format: "username/spacename")
-3. Add repository variables:
-   - Go to repository "Settings" -> "Secrets and variables" -> "Variables"
-   - Add the variable `ENABLE_HF_DEPLOYMENT` and set it to `true`

 ## Workflow Description